 I’m back with the melting crayons today but the final result is very different from the melted crayon tree decorations.
 These are glass baubles with crayons melted inside them and the result is quite grown up and elegant.
 I did these melted crayon glass ornaments when my children were 3 and 5 and really it would be better with older children.
 Cutting up the crayons is easier with a big knife and the baubles get quite hot and are fiddly to hold with gloves on.
 If you’re interested in creating teacher gifts have a look at my posts about seasonal process art.

 Equipment to Make Melted Crayon Glass Ornaments

-Getting Started with your Melted Crayon Glass Ornaments
+Getting Started with your Melted Crayon Ornaments

 Next you’ll want to group them in to sets of colours that go well together.
 I’m partially colourblind and have no colour coordination so I’m sure you can do better than me.
 Your kids will want to combine them all hoping for a multi colour rainbow effect.
 I would discourage this as the result is likely to be sludge coloured crayon bauble.
 The best results come from contrasting colours.
 If you use colours that are too similar then the results will be a bit wish washy.

-Once the melted crayon glass ornaments are dry you can pop the stem back on and hang them on your tree, give them as teacher gifts and to friends and family from the children.
+We like to give ours as teacher gifts and to friends and family from the children.
 Or if they’re really awful offload them on Great Aunt Betty.
-Don’t forget to check out my other posts about melting stuff at Christmas, Melted Bead Christmas Tree Decorations and Malted Crayon Christmas Tree Decorations.
+Don’t forget to check out my other posts about melting stuff at Christmas, Melted Bead Christmas Tree Decorations and Melted Crayon Christmas Tree Decorations.
 If your not so keen on melting, you can also check out our alcohol ink baubles.